joshbeam/source.frontendcollisionblog/about.md

 Welcome!
 This is the blog of (me) Josh Beam.

+**I develop web sites and apps, like this nifty little <a href="http://periodictable.herokuapp.com">Periodic Table of Elements</a> that college students can use to get better grades in chemistry class without thinking too hard.**

-I'm a full-stack JavaScript enthusiast developer with 3+ years experience developing applications using technologies like AngularJS, MongoDB, Node.js, and HTML/CSS.
+In more jargony technical terms, I'm a full-stack JavaScript enthusiast developer with 3+ years experience developing applications using technologies like AngularJS, MongoDB, Node.js, and HTML/CSS.
 I also like Ruby.

 If you need to contact me for any reason at all, just email <a href="mailto:{{ site.email }}">{{ site.email }}</a>.

-## Profiles
+***"Why the name Front End Collision?"*** Front-end development mixed with head-on collision sounded cool.
+And I guess you can make it sound philosophical.

+# Find out info about me in other places

 <ul class="unstyled">
 	<li><a href="http://careers.stackoverflow.com/joshbeam">StackOverflow Careers 2.0</a></li>
 	<li><a href="https://github.com/joshbeam/">GitHub</a></li>
 </ul>

-## Projects
+# Check out some of my projects

 <dl>
 	<dt><a href="http://periodictable.herokuapp.com">Periodic Table of Elements</a></dt>